pgsandstrom/vscode-navigate-edit-history/README.md

 - `navigateEditHistory.groupEditsWithinLines`: Group edits if they are within a certain amount of lines from each other.
 - `navigateEditHistory.logDebug`: Log a bunch of stuff to the console.
 Use if submitting a bug report.
 - `navigateEditHistory.topStackWhenQuickPickSelect`: Move edit to top of stack on quick pick select.
-- `navigateEditHistory.topStackWhenMove`: Move edit to top of stack on cursor position change
+- `navigateEditHistory.topStackWhenMove`: Move edit to top of stack on cursor position change.
-- `navigateEditHistory.matchFilesInList`: Search file paths in list all edits menu.
+- `navigateEditHistory.filterOnPathInEditList`: When filtering the edit list, also match on the file path.

 ## Workflow Guide